 The surname Hottel was first found in D'Ousté, a commune in Hautes-Pyrénées, southwestern France.

-Important Dates for the Hottel family
+Early History of the Hottel family

 This web page shows only a small excerpt of our Hottel research.
 Another 90 words (6 lines of text) covering the years 1367, 1389, 1400, 1408, 1545, 1551, 1784, 1833, 1869, and 1895 are included under the topic Early Hottel History in all our PDF Extended History products and printed products wherever possible.